sanjidaafrin08/sanjidaafrin08/README.md

 ginning my career in SQA and am dedicated to contributing to the development and maintenance of high-quality software products.

- Skills: Manual Testing  / API Testing / Performance Testing / Test case Writing / Bug Tracking /Basic Python
+ Skills: Manual Testing  / API Testing / Performance Testing / Test case Writing / Bug Tracking /Basic Python / Automation Testing

 - 📫 How to reach me: afrinsanjida997@gmail.com